karx/karx.github.io/SmartBike/Specs/README.md

     - Payment module
     - Personal Tracking and reporting

+* Realtime SmartBike Module: This component is responsible for maintaining the state of the system.
+This also exposes ways to consume and update the state.

 * Automated Reporting Module: This component provides all of the pre-built automated reporting capabilities.
 These are reports that are generated regularly and repetitively at known intervals.

 * Admin/Operation Module: This component provides a superuser interface to view, update and maintain the SBS system.